jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

  @end

 You need to link against     /usr/lib/libcrypto.dyld.
 I've tested on OS X 10.4.5.
-It does seem to build and run if I use the 10.2.8 SDK, which would imply that General/OpenSSL is included all the way back to at least 10.2.
+It does seem to build and run if I use the 10.2.8 SDK, which would imply that OpenSSL is included all the way back to at least 10.2.
 Here's the man page which shows how you could decode a Base64 string into data, as well:

 http://developer.apple.com/documentation/Darwin/Reference/ManPages/man3/BIO_f_base64.3ssl.html

--- General/DaveDribin
+-- DaveDribin

 ----
 WARNING: the base64Pointer is NOT a string C pointer !!!